kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Speech Services.md

 ### Introduction

 Speech translation service is used for translating spoken phrases in real-time to a selected second language.
 This service enables people from different countries to communicate easily.

-Using neural network system which was trained on thousands and thousand of hour of incoming audio speech service perform automatic recognition of speech.
-Model is trained on human-to-human interactions.
+Using neural network system, which was trained on thousands and thousand of hours of incoming audio speech, service performs automatic recognition of speech.
+Model is trained on a human-to-human interactions.

 ### Use cases

 1. Meeting of European parliament or any conference where there is a huge mix of ethnic and language groups.
-Service can translate on the fly the presented/speaker speech.
+Service can translate on the fly the presenter speech.
 2. During travelling, normal conversation like shopping or asking for directions could be done with help of that service.

 ### How to